Hypfer/Valetudo/docs/_pages/usage/capabilities-overview.md

 Although the names should be fairly self-explanatory, this page documents what each of them does.
 Your robot will probably have multiple but not all of these.

+## AutoEmptyDockAutoEmptyControlCapability <a id="AutoEmptyDockAutoEmptyControlCapability"></a>

+This capability enables you to control if the robot should automatically auto-empty its dustbin into the auto-empty-dock after a finished cleanup.

+## AutoEmptyDockManualTriggerCapability <a id="AutoEmptyDockManualTriggerCapability"></a>

+This capability is used to manually trigger the auto-emptying of the robot's dustbin into the auto-empty-dock.

 ## BasicControlCapability <a id="BasicControlCapability"></a>